s2mLab/ControlOdrive/README.md

   - To update the software on the Raspberry, use `pip install odrive==0.6.3.post0`
 ## Protocol
 ## Troubleshooting
+### Calibration
+Every calibration must be done without mechanical load nor watchdog since the motor has to reboot several times.
+#### Complete calibration
+The complete calibration must be done without any mechanical load.
+### Watchdog
+The watchdog timeout can't be as little as the user wants.
+For instance, for a feeding time of `0.01`, the watchdog can't be as small as `0.05`.
+I've set it to `0.1`.
 ### Connection to the Odrive
 I had trouble connecting the Odrive to the Raspberry Pi.
 The solution that worked for me was to write in a terminal:
 ```